 Through the years, Liz was a presence in the schools her children attended by volunteering her time with various classroom activities, school committees, PTA and Booster Club organizations.
 She continued in this role, after her daughter graduated by helping to prepare, deliver and serve meals to the residents at the Children’s Inn at NIH in Bethesda, MD.
 Liz belonged to a group that cooked meals for the Chase Partnership House, a men’s homeless shelter in Rockville, Maryland.
 For 15 years, she worked at her husband’s law firm as an account manager.
 Liz has a passion for helping others.

-For the last three years she has put in more than 1,000 hours volunteering as a Crisis and Suicide Call Specialist on the Suicide Prevention Lifeline and the Montgomery County Hotline, which is accredited by the American Association of Suicidology.
+For over seven years she has put in more than 2,800 hours volunteering as a Crisis Hotline Counselor on the 988 Suicide Prevention and Crisis Lifeline, The Montgomery County Homeless Hotline, The Serving Together Military Hotline afterhours, and the Montgomery County Hotline, which is accredited by the American Association of Suicidology.
 She answers confidential calls, provides supportive listening, aids in problem solving, information and referral, as well as crisis suicide prevention and intervention.
-Liz is certified in Mental Health First Aid.
+Liz is certified in Mental Health First Aid and

 Delaney M. Rubenstein

-Laney recently graduated Elon University.
-With a major in Psychology and a minor in Human Service Studies, she served as Team Leader of the group exercise team for Elon’s Campus Recreation and Wellness.
-In North Carolina, she was a Play Therapy Volunteer at a pre-school and a Volunteer at the Positive Attitude Youth Center where she worked with at-risk children coordinating after-school activities.
-She spent a summer as an Operational Intern with EveryMind in their Linkages to Learning Program.
-She assisted in the development and implementation of extracurricular programs in primary education for immigrant children and children of low-income families.
+While at Elon, Laney was a Play Therapy Volunteer at a pre-school and a Volunteer at the Positive Attitude Youth Center where she worked with at-risk children coordinating after-school activities.
+She spent a summer as an Operational Intern with EveryMind in their Linkages to Learning Program; assisting in the development and implementation of extracurricular programs in primary education for immigrant children and children of low-income families.
 Laney spent a semester studying in London where she served as a Learning Mentor for the Love-To-Learn organization.
 She educated British refugee children on social skills, learning fundamentals and academic studies.

-Mitchell Rubenstein is Of Counsel at Tenaglia & Hunt, where he manages the firm’s Creditor’s Rights Practice Group in Maryland, D.C. and Virginia.
-He is the former president and managing partner of Mitchell Rubenstein & Associates, P.C., a multi-jurisdictional law firm.
+Mitchell Rubenstein was of Counsel at Tenaglia & Hunt, where he managed the firm’s Creditor’s Rights Practice Group in Maryland, D.C. and Virginia.
+He was the former president and managing partner of Mitchell Rubenstein & Associates, P.C., a multi-jurisdictional law firm.
 During his 36-year legal career, Mr. Rubenstein focused on retail and commercial legal collection, as well as criminal defense.
 Mr. Rubenstein’s criminal defense practice was publicized numerous times in national and local media outlets for his representation of professional athletes and well-known criminal defendants.
 Mr. Rubenstein is a former contract advisor for the National Football League Players Association (NFLPA) and legal commentator for various local television news organizations.
-In 2011, Mr. Rubenstein was appointed to the Attorney Grievance Commission for Maryland Peer Review Panel and is an executive member of the MD/DC Creditors Bar.
+In 2011, Mr. Rubenstein was appointed to the Attorney Grievance Commission for Maryland Peer Review Panel and is a former executive board member of the MD/DC Creditors Bar.

 With 25 years of experience in the marketing and non-profit fundraising arena Amy is a Special Education para-educator for the Montgomery County Public School system.
 She focuses on elementary school students with learning disabilities to improve reading and math skills.